Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 _See the [Shares Accounting](./accounting/SharesAccounting.md) doc for a more thorough explanation with examples._

 Throughout the `DelegationManager`, a staker's _deposit shares_ can be converted into their current _withdrawable shares_ by applying two factors: the _slashing factor_ and the _deposit scaling factor_.
-These two values are scaling factors that act as numerators or denominators when scaling shares.
-By default, these values start at `1 WAD` (`1e18`).
-A fundamental constraint of the system is that both _slashing factors_ and _deposit scaling factors_ are monotonically decreasing.
+These two values are scaling factors used in conjuction with _deposit shares_ to calculate a Staker's _withdrawable shares_.
+By default, these factors start at `1 WAD` (`1e18`).
+A fundamental constraint of the system is that _slashing factors_ are monotonically decreasing.

 ```solidity
 /// @dev All scaling factors have `1e18` as an initial/default value.
 This value is represented